-Our job as lawyers is to maximize the amount of benefits that a disabled employee receives.
+When it comes to long term disability vs workers’ comp, Our job as Michigan lawyers is to maximize the amount of benefits that a disabled employee receives.
 Just because an employee is receiving long term disability does not mean they cannot file a second claim for workers’ compensation.

 Long term disability must typically be paid back if a disabled employee later receives workers’ compensation.
 However, lump sum cash settlements from workers’ compensation can be allocated in a way that avoids significant payback.